Speech and Language Therapy & Evaluation

 An evaluation examines a child’s speech and language abilities and allows us to determine areas of strength as well as areas of need.
 Normative data (e.g., information from a standardized speech and language test) as well as informal data may be collected to help us form a complete picture of your child’s skills.
 Using this data, and information gathered through parent questionnaires and interviews, will help us develop a treatment plan tailored to your child’s individual therapeutic needs.

 A typical evaluation will take 60-90 minutes of one on one time with your child in addition to information gathered from the parent questionnaire and intake forms.
 Following the completion of the evaluation, an evaluation report will be provided and will include background information, assessment data, areas of weakness to be targeted, recommendations and next steps.
-This is provided at a rate of $150 to include an individual evaluation session and a written report.
+This is provided at a rate of $225 and includes both the individual evaluation session and a written report.

 Speech and Language Therapy